Brother (Cry of Love album)

 Brother is the debut album by the American rock band Cry of Love, released in 1993.

 "Peace Pipe" peaked at No. 1 on Billboards Album Rock Tracks chart; two other singles made the chart's top twenty.
 "Bad Thing" peaked at No. 60 on the UK Singles Chart.
 The album sold more than 200,000 copies.

 Cry of Love supported Brother by opening for Robert Plant, Aerosmith, and ZZ Top on separate North American tours.

 Production

 The album was produced by John Custer at Muscle Shoals Sound Studio, and was recorded and mixed in four weeks.
 The majority of the album's songs were written by Cry of Love's guitar player, Audley Freed.
 "Peace Pipe" is about the United States breaking its treaties with Native Americans.

+Critical reception

-Critical receptionThe Washington Post called the album "the usual post-Allmans compendium of blues-rock swagger, soul-man vocals and bad-love and on-the-road songs."
+The Washington Post called the album "the usual post-Allmans compendium of blues-rock swagger, soul-man vocals and bad-love and on-the-road songs."
 The Morning Call wrote that the songs "have a raw, naked sound built around the tough, direct playing of guitarist Audley Freed, bassist Robert Kearns and drummer Jason Peterson, plus [Kelly] Holland's soulfully sandpapered singing."
 The Boston Herald praised the "distinct and agreeable '60s and '70s blues-rock vibe."